Alpha Phoenicis: Description

 Alpha Phoenicis is a spectroscopic binary star system with components that orbit each other every 3,848.8 days (10.5 years).
 The combined stellar classification of the system is K0.5 IIIb, which matches the spectrum of a normal luminosity giant star.
-It has an apparent visual magnitude of 2.4, so it is somewhat outshone by its first magnitude neighbors Achernar (α Eridani) and Fomalhaut (α Piscis Austrinus).
+It has an apparent visual magnitude of 2.4, so it is somewhat outshone by its first magnitude neighbors Achernar (α Eridani) and Fomalhaut (α Piscis Austrini).
 Based upon parallax measurements, this system is at a distance of about 85 ly from the Earth.
-The interferometry-measured angular diameter of the primary component, after correcting for limb darkening, is 5.25±0.06 mas, which, at its estimated distance, equates to a physical radius of about 15 times the radius of the Sun.